rschmehl/awesco.eu/content/project/ESR11/index.md

 Many valuable lessons were learnt following the completion of the scope covering aspects such as codes and standards, scientific design methods, system engineering methods, materials and fabrication, costs and scope and time managment.
+During the year long fellowship, the ESR did not produce any publication, due to time restaints.
+ESR15 participated in a number of training programs organised by AWESCO and Ampyx Power during the fellowship.